tksh164/displayscope/README.md

 Displayscope shows the external display screen within the window.

+## Use cases

+Displayscope has two use cases.

+1. The dedicated display for screen sharing in remote meetings

+    The screen sharing in remote meetings is consume one display for just the screen sharing (e.g. slide show, demo using entire screen, etc).
+In that case, you can get an emulated display by [the display dummy plugs](https://www.amazon.com/s?k=Display+Emulator), but it's can't see and can't control.

+    Displayscope provides view and control through the window to the emulated display.
+You can save a physical display for other purpose by using the emulated display for the screen sharing.

+2. Demo screen control in onsite presentations

+    Some time there are no preview screen in onsite presentation.

+    Displayscope provides view and control through the window to the screen.
+You can demo naturally through Displayscope even if the screen is at behind you.

 ## Install

 1. Download [the setup package](https://github.com/tksh164/displayscope/releases/latest).
 Currently suppoeted only Windows.